Massage Therapist Programs

 To obtain a business license you must

-1. Be in compliace with any city or county ordinance applying to Massage Therapy;
+1. Be in compliance with any city or county ordinance applying to Massage Therapy;

 OR

-2. Apply for certification or conditional certification through the California Massage Therapy Council (camtc.org) and apply for a business licence without needing to comply with city or county massage ordinances.
+2. Apply for certification through the California Massage Therapy Council (camtc.org) and then take CAMTC paperwork to your city or county to apply for a business license without needing to comply with city or county massage ordinances.

 pic10